RuslanTsykaliak/React-Next-Portfolio/README.md

 4. Start the development server: `npm run dev`
 5. Access the application at `http://localhost:3000`

+## Configuration

+1. Create a `.env` file in the root directory of the project.
+2. Obtain your RESEND_API_KEY from [https://resend.com/](https://resend.com/).
+3. Add the following line to the `.env` file:

 ## Troubleshooting

 If you encounter any issues, you can try the following steps: